adut24/holbertonschool-higher_level_programming/README.md

 - What is and what does contain `__dict__` of a class and of an instance of a class
 - How does Python find the attributes of an object or class
 - How to use the `getattr` function

+### 0x09.
+Python - Everything is object
+- Why Python programming is awesome
+- What is an object
+- What is the difference between a class and an object or instance
+- What is the difference between immutable object and mutable object
+- What is a reference
+- What is an assignment
+- What is an alias
+- How to know if two variables are identical
+- How to know if two variables are linked to the same object
+- How to display the variable identifier (which is the memory address in the CPython implementation)
+- What is mutable and immutable
+- What are the built-in mutable types
+- What are the built-in immutable types
+- How does Python pass variables to functions